 Looking to buy a rope bag?
 Find out where to buy and which E-Commerce store offers the lowest price.

 Wash your rope

-Washing rope to get rid of soil and dust deposit will help to reduce rope wear and improve the handling of your rope.
+Washing rope to get rid of soil and dust deposits will help to reduce rope wear and improve the handling of your rope.

 Switch lead end when climbing

 The ends of the climbing rope are most commonly worn out first.
-This is because when climber takes a fall the impact of the fall is mainly at the rope end where the climber tied in to.
+This is because when a climber takes a fall the impact of the fall is mainly at the rope end where the climber is tied into.
 So regularly switch between different ends for climbing.